allenai/nlphighlights/episodes/096_question_answering_as_an_annotation_format_with_luke_zettlemoyer.md

 <turn speaker="Matt Gardner" timestamp="">

 All right.
-Today I have two new people to introduce because we are adding a new co-hosts to the NLP highlights podcast Waleed and I for a few reasons, decided it would be good to have a third person helping us.
-So we've asked Pradeep Dasigi who is also a research scientist at AI-2 to join us as a co-host.
-Pradeep welcome.
+Today I have two new people to introduce because we are adding a new co-host to the NLP highlights podcast.
+Waleed and I, for a few reasons, decided it would be good to have a third person helping us.
+So we've asked Pradeep Dasigi who is also a research scientist at AI2 to join us as a co-host.
+Pradeep, welcome.

 </turn>